LarsNorlander/dev-diary/python.md

 ### 4:20 PM

 Control flow, functions, generators, and decorators.
 There's a bunch of stuff in Python for doing a bunch of things huh?
 It's surprising how many shortcuts the language has for doing different things and now I'm seeing how I may want to use the language.
 I intend on using it for programming challenges but I'll just read the rest of the book and see what else I could learn.
 I might use Python for other things too.

+## July 15, 2018

+### 8:41 AM

+So at this point, I've read the chapters "Modules and scoping rules" and "Python programs".
+This is gonna come in handy I suppose when I want to write some scripts to do stuff.
+What that stuff is gonna be I have no idea at the moment.
+But today I also decided to try using PyCharm Edu and it was a little too fun.
+After importing my custom IntelliJ IDEA settings, Python just got a little more fun again.